Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Results

 \subsubsection{$EE/BB$ asymmetry in WNM, UNM, and CNM}

-Figure~\ref{fig:eb_ratio} displays the power spectrum ratio $C^{EE}/C^{BB}$ across the sampled scales.
-A prominent feature within the inertial range ($0.02 \lesssim k \lesssim 2\,\mathrm{pc}^{-1}$) is that the ratio consistently exceeds unity.
+Fig.~\ref{fig:eb_ratio} displays the power spectrum ratio $C^{EE}/C^{BB}$ across the sampled scales.
+A prominent feature within the inertial range ($0.02 \lesssim k \lesssim 2\,\mathrm{pc}^{-1}$) is that the ratio consistently exceeds unity, which is insensitive to beam size smaller than the numerical dissipation scale (see Appendix~\ref{app:beam}).
 This dominance of $E$-mode power is a characteristic signature of magnetized anisotropic structure in the ISM.
 Physically, this asymmetry arises from the preferred alignment of dust filaments with local magnetic field lines.
-Such structural alignment creates a geometric anisotropy that projects significantly more power into $E$-modes than $B$-modes upon line-of-sight integration.
+Such structural alignment creates a geometric anisotropy that projects significantly more power into $E$-modes than $B$-modes upon LOS integration.
+Additionally, \cite{2019ApJ...880..106K} found the $EE/BB$ ratio can exhibit temporal fluctuations in the presence of bursty star formation and stellar feedback; our numerical setup is designed as a clean, controlled test of MHD turbulence.
+Once such turbulence fully develops, its statistical properties remain globally stable.
+The relevant time scale is 2 - 4 the large-eddy turnover time at the driving scale \citep{2024arXiv240714199H}, which is $\simeq 20~{\rm Myr}$ in our simulations.

-Our total emission results are qualitatively consistent with Planck observations, which reported a ratio of $EE/BB \approx 2$ (indicated by the gray shaded region).
-Although our peak value ($\sim 1.6$) is lower than the Planck value, this difference is primarily attributable to the presence of supersonic and super-Alfv\'enic CNM.
-Similar reduced ratios ($\sim 1.5–1.6$) have been noted in previous numerical studies \citep{2018PhRvL.121b1104K, 2025PhRvD.112j1302H}, where insufficient resolution was often cited as a potential cause.
-However, our resolution study in the Appendix (see Fig.~\ref{fig:resolution}) demonstrates that the CNM’s contribution to the $EE/BB$ ratio is well-converged at $2048^3$ ($\sim 0.05$~pc).
+Our total emission results are qualitatively close to \textit{Planck} observations, which reported a ratio of $EE/BB \approx 2$ (indicated by the gray shaded region).
+Although our peak value \footnote{We focus on the peak ratio due to strict numerical limitations inherent to MHD simulations.
+Turbulence is driven isotropically at the injection scale (forcing the ratio to 1), and numerical dissipation forces it back to 1 at small scales.
+Consequently, the physical $EE/BB$ asymmetry can only manifest over a narrow numerical inertial range.}($\sim 1.5$) is lower than the \textit{Planck} value; this difference is primarily attributable to the presence of supersonic and super-Alfv\'enic CNM.
+Similar reduced ratios ($\sim 1.4–1.7$) have been noted in previous numerical studies \citep{2018PhRvL.121b1104K, 2019ApJ...880..106K,2025PhRvD.112j1302H}.
+Insufficient resolution was often cited as a potential cause, because at lower resolutions, unresolved cooling lengths in the dense gas lead to artificial numerical fragmentation and sparsity.
+However, our resolution study in the Appendix~\ref{app:res} demonstrates that the CNM’s contribution to the $EE/BB$ ratio is well-converged at $2048^3$ resolution.
 Consequently, we conclude that the lower $EE/BB$ ratio and the associated spectral flattening are physical signatures of shocked, supersonic, and super-Alfv\'enic turbulence within the CNM phase.